MasterVentures/cea-docs/docs/index.md

 }
 ```

->***status:***
->
+_status_
->-Order is “new“ status.
+1. Order is “new“ status.
->
->-Order rejected
+2. Order rejected
->
->-Order filled
+3. Order filled
->
->-Order partially filled
+4. Order partially filled
->
->-Order cancelled
+5. Order cancelled

-*Fields executionId, fillQty, fillPrice, missingQty, execQty, avgPrice, settleDate, transactTime, and currency
-should only be filled for status 3 or 4.*
+_Fields executionId, fillQty, fillPrice, missingQty, execQty, avgPrice, settleDate, transactTime, and currency should only be filled for status 3 or 4._

 ### Execute Orders

 **Channel:** ws://${HOST}/${EXCHANGE_ID/maker/order/get

-**Description:** Start a web-socket connection used by the exchange to receive orders that need to be executed
+**Description:** Start a WebSocket connection used by the exchange to receive orders that need to be executed
-accordingly with the submitted order book .
+accordingly with the submitted order book.

 **Request:** Once the connection has been established, the exchange will receive order request, following the schema: